Browse Topic: Fuselages

 This document describes a practical system for a user to determine observer-to-aircraft distances.
 These observer-to-aircraft distances can be either closest point of approach (CPA) distances during field measurements or overhead distances during acoustic certification tests.
 The system uses a digital camera to record an image of the subject aircraft.
 A method of using commercial software to obtain the distance from such an image is presented.
 Potential issues which may affect accuracy are discussed.

-ABSTRACT A higher harmonic control simulation along with actuators designed by the physics-based approach is attempted in this paper.
+A higher harmonic control simulation along with actuators designed by the physics-based approach is attempted in this paper.
 The object rotorcraft used in the simulation is UH-60A Black Hawk and a multibody dynamics analysis program DYMORE is used for the simulation.
 The three actuators are located upon the non-rotating swashplate, and represented by the prismatic joints.
 Pitch angles of the rotor blades are adjusted by the combination of linear motion of the actuators.
 The rotor system is verified by the comparison against the references via the modal and trim analysis.
 The response of the fuselage is reflected regarding its entire hardware by the order reduction according to Herting's method.
 The fuselage is finally modeled as the beam element.
 A higher harmonic control with the transformation from the harmonic coefficients to the displacements of the servo actuators is to be simulated.
-By LQG based algorithm that is proposed by the authors, the vibration reduction
+By LQG based algorithm that is proposed by the authors, the vibration reduction capability of the

-ABSTRACT The paper discusses the synthesis of linear and nonlinear observers to estimate rotor states from fuselage state measurements alone.
+The paper discusses the synthesis of linear and nonlinear observers to estimate rotor states from fuselage state measurements alone.
 First, the paper reviews two forms of the classical Luenberger linear observer applied to the rotor state estimation problem and identifies some limitations thereof.
 Thereafter, the paper proposes a new robust nonlinear discontinuous observer based on the sliding mode theory to simultaneously estimate rotor flapping and lead-lagging states from fuselage state measurements.
 For this new nonlinear observer, the paper presents stability analyses to determine conditions that guarantee rotor state estimation accuracy despite unknown but bounded turbulence input.
 The nonlinear observer also lends itself to the online estimation of the unknown turbulence input.
 Simulation results in calm and turbulent air conditions highlight the efficacy and performance of the nonlinear discontinuous observer.
-Such rotor state observers could provide an independent
+Such rotor state observers could provide an independent source of

 Items per page: